Neo Geo Cup '98: The Road to the Victory: Inconsistencies

-Due to failure of getting any official FIFA license (EA Sports held the license) the tournaments are all unlicensed.
+Due to its failure of getting the official FIFA license (EA Sports held the license) the tournaments are all unlicensed.
 Also, due to lack of FIFPro license player names are fake.
 For example: Ronaldo is known as Rosa, Raúl is known as Roul, Luis Hernández is known as Hernardo, Eric Wynalda is known as Wyoming, Carlos Valderrama is known as Valledupar and Martin Dahlin is known as Dahlgren.
 Despite it, most player's appearance in this game resemble their real-life appearance.
 Easily identical players are: Colin Hendry (blonde hair), Luis Hernández (blonde hair and caucasian skin), and Jorge Campos (goalkeeper kit) and others appear in the game.
 Other appearances are inaccurate; for example, Ronaldo is dark-skinned.

 Though a majority of team qualifying matches are accurate, there are inconsistencies with some of the team's qualifier opponents.
 For example, England would face Scotland (although the player can also be paired against Italy, a team England faced in the 1998 qualifiers).
 Brazil would also play a qualifier against Uruguay.
 Brazil qualified automatically due to the rule that the winner of the last FIFA World Cup would qualify automatically.

 Also, some players have incorrect numbers.
 For example: Hernán Crespo (Cresko in the game) has the number 11, but in reality he wore number 19, while number 11 was worn by Juan Sebastián Verón.